Royal Netherlands Institute for Sea Research

 Algae in a changing climate

-‘By studying the biology, chemistry and physics of algae, I hope to discover how we can prevent or control problems.
-That is set to become more relevant in the future, because model research revealed a long time ago that problems caused by toxic algae will probably only increase due to climate change.’
+‘By studying the biology and physics of algae, I examine why the plankton composition changes from season to season and from year to year.
+This is becoming more relevant in the future, because my model research revealed a long time ago that problems caused by nuisamce algae will probably only increase due to climate change.’

 Read more +